MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/android/index.md

    **destination_directory**
    The directory where the report is created.

-   When it is used with the scan command, the migration assistance tool identifies APIs in the existing IBM MobileFirst Platform Foundation app that are removed, deprecated, or changed in version 8.0 and saves them in the identified destination directory.
+   When it is used with the scan command, the migration assistance tool identifies APIs in the existing {{ site.data.keys.product }} app that are removed, deprecated, or changed in version 8.0 and saves them in the identified destination directory.

 ## Migrating an Android project with Gradle
-Migrate your Android application with MobileFirst SDK using Gradle.
+Migrate your Android application with {{ site.data.keys.product_adj }} SDK using Gradle.

 Ensure that your Android Studio and the Android SDK are set up properly.
 For more information about how to set up your system, see [Android Studio Overview](http://developer.android.com/tools/studio/index.html).
-Your project must conform to the Android Studio/Gradle setup and compile without errors before you upgrade to IBM MobileFirst  Foundation.
+Your project must conform to the Android Studio/Gradle setup and compile without errors before you upgrade to {{ site.data.keys.product }}.

-> **Note:** This task assumes that the Android project is created with Android Studio and that the MobileFirst SDK is added with as described in [Adding the IBM MobileFirst Platform Foundation SDK to a new or existing application with Android Studio (7.1)](https://www.ibm.com/support/knowledgecenter/SSHS8R_7.1.0/com.ibm.worklight.dev.doc/dev/t_dev_new_w_gradle.html).
+> **Note:** This task assumes that the Android project is created with Android Studio and that the {{ site.data.keys.product_adj }} SDK is added with as described in [Adding the {{ site.data.keys.product }} SDK to a new or existing application with Android Studio (7.1)](https://www.ibm.com/support/knowledgecenter/SSHS8R_7.1.0/com.ibm.worklight.dev.doc/dev/t_dev_new_w_gradle.html).

-If your Android Studio project was set up to add a previous version of MobileFirst SDK, remove the **compile** group from the **build.gradle** dependencies enclosure.
+If your Android Studio project was set up to add a previous version of {{ site.data.keys.product_adj }} SDK, remove the **compile** group from the **build.gradle** dependencies enclosure.
 For example, if you are upgrading from 7.1, remove this group:

 ```xml
 compile group: 'com.ibm.mobile.foundation',